Gio Linh district: Society

-According to 2019 statistics, there are all 75,296 people in Gio Linh rural district.
+According to 2019 statistics there are all 75,296 people in Gio Linh rural district.
 However, due to the not high educational and economic conditions compared to the common ground of Quảng Trị province, the population growth rate in the rural district is almost negligible.

 Southwest Parish (giáo xứ Nam Tây) is under Quảng Trị Deanery, what is located in the area of two communes Gio Sơn and Hải Thái.
 Its patrol saint was Virgin Mary.
 According to historical documents, Southwest residents are the thought to have received the Gospel in 1615 and mostly associated with the establishment of the Đàng Trong Church.
-However, it was not until 1659 that the Jesuit priests founded a community, which was called Mai Xá Rú, an unknown word.
+But it was not until 1659 that the Jesuit priests founded a community, which was called Mai Xá Rú, an unknown word.
 By 1685, the representatives of the Paris Foreign Missions Society changed its name to Southwest.

 The current priest is Bishop Peter Huỳnh Văn Nguyên, who has been inaugurated at the Mass of July 29, 2015.
 Besides, the number of parishioners in 2019 reached about 72,000 of the 4 parish areas.